Antennas – The Key to Enjoying Ham Radio – Updated 4 March 2023

-In the past 5 years, I started getting active in Contesting.
-My main focus has been just learning the ropes, and with my station, I have been more active in Domestic contests like QSO Parties and ARRL Sweepstakes.
+In recent years, I have become more active in HF Contesting.
+My main focus has been just learning the ropes, and with my station, and continually improving my personal scores.
+I have been most active in Domestic contests like State QSO Parties, NAQP contests, and ARRL Sweepstakes.
 My station is usable for contests like that, but I have a long way to go if I ever want to win any of them.
-This Page is all about my quest for better antennas.
+I work some of the DX contests for fun and to give some points to the Potomac Valley Radio Club (www.pvrc.org) This Page is all about my quest for better antennas.

 Realization of your Antenna System’s Performance